Odyssey

 • closedForBookings

-We'll also need a that we can use to differentiate one listing from another—we'll give this field the name id.
+We'll also need a field that we can use to differentiate one listing from another—we'll give this field the name id.

 The Listing type